-Sundar Pichai was appointed Google, Inc.’s CEO in October 2015 and joined the board of directors of its parent company, Alphabet, in July 2017.
-Helming the tech company is likely very challenging, but his 2018 executive compensation package of $1.9 million probably made it much easier to deal with the pressures of the job.
+Sundar Pichai was appointed Google's CEO in October 2015 and joined the board of directors of its parent company, Alphabet, in July 2017.
+Helming the tech company is likely very challenging,

 John D. Schiller Jr. is the founder of the Houston-based company Energy XXI.
 He served as its CEO until early 2017, when he stepped down after bringing the company out of bankruptcy, the Houston Chronicle reported.
 The company was acquired by Cox Oil in 2018.